DELUXE PEPTIDES

 • A carboxyl group (COOH)

-• A variable side chain that gives each amino acid unique chemical properties
+• A variable side chain that determines chemical properties

 Peptides

 Peptides are short chains of amino acids connected by peptide bonds.
-The term generally applies to compounds made of two or more amino acids, but peptides can be further categorized based on length:
+The term generally applies to compounds consisting of two or more amino acids and may be categorized based on length:

-• Oligopeptides: Short peptides typically composed of fewer than ten amino acids
+• Oligopeptides: Short chains typically composed of fewer than ten amino acids

-• Polypeptides: Longer amino acid chains containing more than ten residues
+• Polypeptides: Longer chains containing more than ten amino acids

 Polypeptides and Proteins

-The distinction between polypeptides and proteins is commonly based on both chain length and structural organization.
+The distinction between polypeptides and proteins is commonly based on chain length and structural organization.

 Size Differences